walmartlabs/lacinia/docs/tutorial/init-schema.rst

 This is because  value for the ``:data`` key makes use of an ordered map - a map that always orders its keys in the exact order that they are added to the map.
 That's part of the GraphQL
-specification: the order in which things appear in the query dictates the order in which they appear in the result.
+specification: the order in which fields appear in the query dictates the order in which they appear in the result.
 Clojure's map implementations don't always keep keys in the order they are added.

 In any case, this result is equivalent to ``{:data {:gameById nil}}``.